-Travel guide to Val d’Orcia, the iconic part of Tuscany with rolling hills, cypress trees and some of the most beautiful hilltop villages in Italy.
+Travel guide to Val d’Orcia, the iconic part of Tuscany with rolling hills, cypress trees and some of Italy’s most beautiful hilltop villages.

 Val d’Orcia is a beautiful valley in the heart of Tuscany, Italy.

 I love this part of Tuscany and never tire of vacationing here.
-These are my tips to plan a visit and the best things to see in Val d’Orcia.
+These are my tips for planning a visit and the best things to see in Val d’Orcia.

 Italian language corner!
 Orcia is pronounced like in the English ‘orchard’ so Val d’Or-cha.
 Orcia is the name of the river here so it is the Valley (Val) of (di) the Orcia.
 The correct spelling is with an apostrophe between d and O and the O is capitalized: so Val d’Orcia (not val dorcia d orcia or d’orcia, although on the web sometimes different keyboards force incorrect spellings!)